 who have parental responsibility or the court.
 Of course this makes holiday

 trips abroad easier.
-Therefore a residence order may be appropriate in a case where one parent unreasonably withholds consent to normal holiday trips abroad or tends to wait until the last minute when travel has become expensive.
+Therefore a child arrangements order about where a child should live may be appropriate in a case where one parent unreasonably withholds consent to normal holiday trips abroad or tends to wait until the last minute when travel has become expensive.

-A shared residence order does not mean that the child will live one week with one parent and the next week with the other parent, or 3½ days each week with each parent.
+A child arrangements order providing that a child lives with both separated parents does not mean that the child will live one week with one parent and the next week with the other parent, or 3½ days each week with each parent.
 The time the child spends with each parent can still vary, for example, in a 14-day cycle with 5 of 14 nights with the father and the remaining with the mother, or of course the other way round.
 This will very much depend on the circumstances including work patterns and location of the parents’ homes and the child’s school.
-Nevertheless, unequal time can determine maintenance payments through the Child Support Agency.
+Nevertheless, unequal time can determine maintenance payments through the Child Maintenance Service.

 It is always best to try to avoid court proceedings of course because the judge can only make an order.
 An order does not enforce itself and if someone does not comply with the order or takes a “work-to-rule” approach, matters can continue to be difficult.
 There will also be issues arising in the future of a child’s life where parents have to work together.